Flatware Pattern Names, Sizes, Place Settings, Serving Pieces, Services

 Other reasons for changing a name:

 Special flatware promotions in stores, gas stations and on other products.
-Silverware could be purchased by collecting coupons from products (Betty Crocker), at in-store promotions, or with stamps issued for gasoline purchases at service stations (Green Stamps particularly).
-Beauty shops, hardware stores, supermarkets and ladies magazines also participated in promotions featuring silver flatware as seen in this newspaper advertisement.
+Silverware could be purchased by collecting coupons from products like Betty Crocker, at in-store promotions, or with stamps issued for gasoline purchases at service stations, with Green Stamps in particular.
+Beauty shops, hardware stores, supermarkets and ladies magazines also participated in promotions featuring silver flatware as seen in this newspaper advertisement, and this Betty Crocker magazine advertisement from 1968 for the Fredericksburg silver plate pattern.

 Silverware manufacturers were, however, mindful of not competing with their regular retail sales in department stores and jewelry shops.
 When a silverware pattern was chosen for promotion elsewhere the name was changed.
 The promotional patterns may also in some cases vary slightly in design or execution from the retail store versions so as not to compete.
 F.ex., the retail store would offer a hollow handle knife whereas the promotion pattern had a solid handle knife.
 Although having the same handle design the different issues, retail vs. promotion, could not be confused.